mohdayanbeg/Glintz-social-media/README.md

 * **Secure Authentication:** 🔒 User sessions are managed with **JWT**.
 * **Responsive UI:** 📱 A clean and modern interface built with **Tailwind CSS**.
 * **File Uploads:** ☁️ All images and videos are securely uploaded to **Cloudinary**.
+* **Password Reset with OTP:** 🔑 Securely reset passwords using a one-time passcode sent via email.

 ---